 FileTagsLib provides a way of retrieving and setting file tags, something not available via either Finder or System Event scripting.
 You can download the library and documentation here.

 FileManagerLib provides handlers for file management tasks like duplicating, copying, moving, renaming, deleting, and trashing files, as well as creating folders and alias files, getting the contents and entire contents of folders, and sorting lists of files.
-Version 2.0 now includes a terminology dictionary, making it simpler to use.
+Includes a terminology dictionary, making it simple to use.
 You can download the library and documentation here.